mohammad-fouladgar/laravel-mobile-verification/README.md

 ## Introduction
-Many web applications require users to verify their mobile numbers before using the application.
-Rather than forcing you to re-implement this on each application, this package provides convenient methods for sending and verifying mobile verification requests.
+Many web applications require users to verify their mobile phone numbers before using the application.
+Rather than forcing you to re-implement this on each application, this package provides convenient methods for sending and verifying mobile phone verification requests.

 ## Installation